pactflow/katacoda-workshops/pactflow-getting-started-js-v3/step6.md

 ## Check

-Your dashboard should look something like this, showing the pact as verified (you can ignore any tags applied for now).
+Your dashboard should look something like this, showing the pact as verified.

 ![pactflow-dashboard-provider-verifier](./assets/pactflow-dashboard-provider-verified-prod.png)